Spencer Adams

-Spencer Dewey Adams (June 21, 1898 – November 24, 1970) was a Major League Baseball player.
+Spencer Dewey Adams (June 21, 1898 – November 24, 1970) was an American Major League Baseball player.

 Career

 He played with the Pittsburgh Pirates in 1923, the Washington Senators in 1925, the New York Yankees in 1926 and the St. Louis Browns in 1927.

 Adams played the infield and batted and threw right-handed.
 He was born in Layton, Utah and died in Salt Lake City, Utah.

 After his baseball days, he was a maintenance worker for the Utah State Highway Department.